chardos/rsk/README.md

 # React Scaffold Kit

-A CLI tool for scaffolding actions and reducers for redux.
+A CLI tool for scaffolding react and redux applications

 ## Installation